FriendlyDotCH/Two-Factor-Authentication-2FA-for-Mautic/README.md

 # Mautic Google Authenticator

-A Mautic plugin for two-step verification login with Google Authenticator.
+Two-Factor Authentication for Mautic with all OATH compatible authenticator tools like Google Authenticator, Microsoft Authenticator or Twilio Authy.

+## Origin
+This Plugin has been forked from Hostnet / Google Authenticator

 ## Installation

 ### Requirements
-- Mautic 3.0+
+- Mautic 4.0+
-- PHP 7.2+
+- PHP 7.4 - 8.0+

+### Tested on
+- Mautic 4.4.11
+- Google Authenticator
+- Twilio Authy

 Download this project as a zip file and extract the content from the zip file.